bradwestness/bradwestness.github.io/_posts/2018-03-13-collate-dot-net.md

 ---

-Here's a new project I finally got put up on NuGet which is a more generalized version of a set of extension methods that I helpred write for a project at work (note: this is all new code as the stuff for work was highly coupled to our code base).
+Here's a new project I finally got put up on NuGet which is a more generalized version of a set of extension methods that I helped write for a project at work (note: this is all new code as the stuff for work was highly coupled to our code base).

 Why "Collate"?
 Let's ask Mirriam-Webster: